hytopiagg/sdk/docs/server.simpleentitycontroller.face.md

 </td><td>

-The speed at which to rotate to the target coordinate.
+The speed at which to rotate to the target coordinate (radians per second).

 </td></tr>